KO-Innovation-Software-Solutions/frappe_development/README.md

 ## Introduction

-Chohenix codespaces allow quick and easy setup of the development environment in the cloud or on local VS Code instance, a ready out of the box development environment.
+Cohenix codespaces allow quick and easy setup of the development environment in the cloud or on local VS Code instance, a ready out of the box development environment.

-## Chohenix Repositories
+## Frappe Repositories

 - cohenix_erp
 - cohenix_hr